KEK-SBRC-CryoEM/gotocloud/rln_external/bfactor_plot/readme.md

 ## About the Script

 This script is an improved version of the `bfactor_plot.py` from the RELION project ([GitHub Link](https://github.com/3dem/relion/blob/master/scripts/bfactor_plot.py)).
+The core functionality for computing the **B-factor** has **not** been changed or refactored.
+The improvements focus mainly on input handling and script compatibility.

 ### Changes from the original script:
 - Added support for **YAML files** instead of raw `.py` for parameter input.